Public transport: Comparing modes

 Seven criteria estimate the usability of different types of public transport and its overall appeal.
 The criteria are speed, comfort, safety, cost, proximity, timeliness and directness.
 Speed is calculated from total journey time including transfers.
 Proximity means how far passengers must walk or otherwise travel before they can begin the public transport leg of their journey and how close it leaves them to their desired destination.
 Timeliness is how long they must wait for the vehicle.
 Directness records how far a journey using public transport deviates from a passenger's ideal route.

 In selecting between competing modes of transport, many individuals are strongly motivated by direct cost (travel fare/ ticket price to them) and convenience, as well as being informed by habit.
 The same individual may accept the lost time and statistically higher risk of accident in private transport, together with the initial, running and parking costs.
 Loss of control, spatial constriction, overcrowding, high speeds/accelerations, height and other phobias may discourage use of public transport.
+The transport hub makes it easier for travellers to use different modes of transport during one trip.

 Actual travel time on public transport becomes a lesser consideration when predictable and when travel itself is reasonably comfortable (seats, toilets, services), and can thus be scheduled and used pleasurably, productively or for (overnight) rest.
 Chauffeured movement is enjoyed by many people when it is relaxing, safe, but not too monotonous.
 Waiting, interchanging, stops and holdups, for example due to traffic or for security, are discomforting.
-Jet lag is a human constraint discouraging frequent rapid long-distance east–west commuting, favoring modern telecommunications and VR technologies.

 Airline

-An airline provides scheduled service with aircraft between airports.
+An airline provides scheduled service with aircraft between airports, the majority using airplanes.
 Air travel has high speeds, but incurs large waiting times before and after travel, and is therefore often only feasible over longer distances or in areas where a lack of surface infrastructure makes other modes of transport impossible.
+Since the 1970s, the hub-and-spoke system increased in popularity, compared to point-to-point flights.
+Jet lag is a human constraint discouraging frequent rapid long-distance east–west commuting.

 Bush airlines work more similarly to bus stops; an aircraft waits for passengers and takes off when the aircraft is full.

 Bus and coach

 Bus services use buses on conventional roads to carry numerous passengers on shorter journeys.
-Buses operate with low capacity (compared with trams or trains), and can operate on conventional roads, with relatively inexpensive bus stops to serve passengers.
-Therefore, buses are commonly used in smaller cities, towns, and rural areas, and for shuttle services supplementing other means of transit in large cities.
+Buses operate with low capacity compared with trams or trains, and can operate on conventional roads, with relatively inexpensive bus stops to serve passengers.
+Therefore, buses are commonly used in smaller cities, towns, and rural areas, and for shuttle services (e.g. to the airport) supplementing other means of transit in large cities.
+Midibuses have an ever lower capacity, however double decker buses, articulated buses and bi-articulated buses have a slightly larger capacity.

-Bus rapid transit is an ambiguous term used for buses operating on dedicated right-of-way, much like a light rail.

-Coach services use coaches (long-distance buses) for suburb-to-CBD or longer-distance transportation.
+Intercity bus service use coaches (long-distance buses) for suburb-to-CBD or longer-distance transportation.
 The vehicles are normally equipped with more comfortable seating, a separate luggage compartment, video and possibly also a toilet.
 They have higher standards than city buses, but a limited stopping pattern.